djeada/Frontend-Notes/notes/02_css.md

 ## Selectors

-Probably the most crucial aspect of CSS to comprehend.
-Everything else is built around that concept.
+Selectors are a fundamental aspect of CSS.
+They determine which HTML elements should be styled.

-### Selectors and properites
+### Selectors and Properties

 ```css
 selector {